How to Choose the Right Vacuum Feedthrough?

 | Seal Type | Hermetic Ceramic-to-Metal Brazing | Long-term vacuum integrity |

-| Leak Rate | < 1 × 10⁻¹⁰ atm·cc/sec (He) | Suitable for UHV applications |
+| Leak Rate | < 1 × 10⁻¹⁰ atm·cc/sec (He) | Perfect for UHV applications |

-| Voltage Range | 1 kV to 100 kV+ | Supports signal & high-power applications |
+| Voltage Range | 1 kV – 100 kV+ | Supports both signal & high-power applications |

-| Temperature Range | −269 °C to 450 °C | Cryogenic use and UHV bakeout compatibility |
+| Temperature Range | −269 °C to 450 °C | Cryogenic & high-temperature bakeout compatibility |

-3. The Advantage of Metallized Ceramic Technology
+3. Advantages of Metallized Ceramic Technology

-Key Advantages
+Key Benefits

 -